 For years, MarsEdit has supported Markdown in a manner that makes it easy to write, preview, and publish to a blog without ever working directly with HTML or Rich Text.

 MarsEdit doesn’t have an explicit “Markdown mode,” but it does support Markdown through its flexible “Preview Filters” mechanism.
 Here are some guidelines to follow when first setting up your blog in MarsEdit for editing with Markdown:

-In MarsEdit, “HTML Text” is a synonym for “unadulterated markup.”
-It’s called HTML Text because that’s what the majority of users understand it to be useful for.
-In fact, you can type arbitrary text content in “HTML Text” mode and MarsEdit will not alter it, with one exception that I’ll get to later.
+In MarsEdit, “Plain Text” is a synonym for “unmodified markup.”
+It’s called Plain Text because that’s what the majority of users understand it to be useful for.
+In fact, you can type arbitrary text content in “Plain Text” mode and MarsEdit will not alter it, with one exception that I’ll get to later.

-In MarsEdit’s preferences, you can opt to have posts open in “HTML Text” mode by default.
-Alternatively, you can switch to HTML Text mode at any time by selecting Post -> Edit HTML Text.
+In MarsEdit’s preferences, you can opt to have posts open in “Plain Text” mode by default.
+Alternatively, you can switch to Plain Text mode at any time by selecting Post -> Edit Plain Text.

 Guideline 2: Set The Preview Filter To “Markdown”

 MarsEdit supports a flexible preview system designed to simulate how your blog content will look after it is published to the site.
 The two main components of this system are the preview template, which consists of arbitrary HTML with placeholders for your blog entry contents, and the preview filter, which transforms the content of your post to simulate server-side transformations.